AuditTAP Risk Score: What important conclusions you can draw from the new compliance reports

 Explanation: Congratulations!
 You can still make fine adjustments with this result.
 A deep insight into the individual settings is necessary to bring out the last potential.

-Recommendations: A hardening specialist must check and evaluate the configurations in depth.
+Recommendations: A hardening specialist must check and evaluate the Secure Configurations in depth.
 Among other things, he performs special tests or corresponding checks for this purpose.

 Note: Would you like more examples?
 You can download them from Github in the official code repository under “Samples”.
 And there are two more examples in this zip file.